will-lancer/will-lancer.github.io/README.md

 My Fall 2025 course schedule is:
  * QFT 2
  * Group theory for theoretical physics (PHY 680, taught by Peter van Nieuwenhuizen)
- * Algebra I
- * A reading course in commutative algebra and algebraic geometry under Jason Starr
+ * Graduate algebra 1
- * Physics research with Zohar Komargodski
+ * Physidcs research with Zohar Komargodski.

-My physics research is in condensed matter theory.
+My physics research is currently in condensed matter theory.

 ### What I'm thinking about